 First and foremost, please allow me to explain what’s happening with this post.
-For those of you who don’t know, we’ve been doing audio podcasts for about a year now (you can check those out on iTunes).
+For those of you who don’t know, we’ve been doing audio podcasts for about a year now.
 We originally started the podcast thinking that some people might prefer listening to their grief support over reading, and the idea of doing videos sprang from the same logic.
 We aren’t completely stepping away from audio podcasts, we’ve simply decided to mix things up with the occasional video.
 You can stay up to date with these by subscribing to our podcast or by following the What’s Your Grief YouTube Channel.

 Now, here’s where I self-deprecate and ask you to forgive the fact that we’re awkward, woefully backlit, and seem to have forgotten the value of brushing our hair.
 This was our first go-round and a jump-in-head-first-on-a-Saturday-afternoon kind of impulse.
 We PROMISE to improve, learn, grow, and (maybe) brush our hair.
 Okay, here we go.